nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 [^ct]: Ben Laurie, Adam Langley, and Emilia Kasper, [RFC 6962, "Certificate Transparency,"](https://doi.org/10.17487/RFC6962) 2013.
 The RFC defines two proof types, the audit path and the consistency proof, and defers detection of split views to gossip and auditors.
 Every deployed log since has carried some liveness layer.

-[^calm]: Joseph Hellerstein, ["Complete CALM: A Coordination Criterion for Specifications,"](https://arxiv.org/abs/2602.09435) 2026, the current form of the CALM line: monotone specifications need no coordination.
+[^calm]: Joseph Hellerstein, ["Complete CALM: A Coordination Criterion for Specifications,"](https://arxiv.org/abs/2602.09435) a 2026 preprint, not yet refereed, on the CALM line: monotone specifications need no coordination.
 The correspondence with our third condition is exact over element inclusion and is stated in the paper as a correspondence, not a corollary; CALM ranges over programs and coordination, the calculus over claims and certificates, and CALM has no counterpart to the checker leg.

 [^eon]: We call it EON, for eternal, offline, now, and the mechanization carries it as a corollary of the trichotomy.
 It and its sibling EALM, which reads "endurance is logical monotonicity" and is the third condition on its own, were the intermediate results that sharpened the question before we found the full partition.
 Readers who know the CAP theorem will hear an echo.
 We hear it too, and mark it as an analogy: the two are not mechanically tied, and we make no claim that one derives the other.

 [^politics]: Aristotle, [*Politics* 1326b](http://data.perseus.org/texts/urn:cts:greekLit:tlg0086.tlg035.perseus-eng1): the best city is one that can be "easily taken in at a glance," *eusynoptos*.

 [^bird]: Richard Bird, ["An Introduction to the Theory of Lists,"](https://doi.org/10.1007/978-3-642-87374-4_1) in *Logic of Programming and Calculi of Discrete Design*, 1987.
 The homomorphism lemma: a function on lists that respects concatenation factors into a map and a reduce.
-Our mechanization proves the enduring terms are exactly these.
+Our mechanization proves the calculus's terms denote exactly these.

 [^tamassia]: Roberto Tamassia and Nikos Triandopoulos, ["Computational Bounds on Hierarchical Data Processing with Applications to Information Security,"](https://doi.org/10.1007/11523468_13) ICALP 2005.
 The logarithmic lower bound on hash-based authentication.